immregistries/IIS-Sandbox/README.md

 Currently working with a customized version of Hapi fhir hosted here : https://github.com/cerbeor/hapi-fhir-Subscription-custom/tree/6.1.2-sub-sandbox

-For the current authentication and message log system, a Mysql Database needs to be running.
+For the current authentication and message log system, a Mysql Database is required, creation script : ``/src/main/database/create-database.sql``.

 The HAPI fhir Server uses H2 database.